openharmony/arkcompiler_cangjie_ark_interop/doc/Dev_Guide/source_en/arkui-cj/cj-common-components-custom-dialog.md

     width: 120,
     height: 120,
     borderWidth: 1,
-    borderStyle: EdgeStyle.SOILD, // The borderStyle property must be used with borderWidth
+    borderStyle: EdgeStyles(), // The borderStyle property must be used with borderWidth
-    borderColor: Color.BLUE, // The borderColor property must be used with borderWidth
+    borderColor: Color.Blue, // The borderColor property must be used with borderWidth
     shadow: Option<ShadowOptions>.None,
     ))
     func build() {
         Column {
-            Button("click me").onClick({evt =>
+            Button("click me").onClick{evt =>
-                dialogController.`open`()
+                dialogController.openDialog()
-            })
+            }
         }
     }
 }